pierrotm777/oXs-RP2040-i2c/README.md

 * copy and paste (or drag and drop) the oXs.uf2 file to this new drive
 * the file should be automatically picked up by the RP2040 bootloader and flashed
 * the RPI_RP2 drive should disapear from the PC and the PC shoud now have a new serial port (COMx on windows)
 * you can now use a serial terminal (like putty , the one from arduino IDE, ...) and set it up for 115200 baud 8N1.
-Set it up in order to let it send automatically CR/LF when you press ENTER.
+* IMPORTANT NOTE: Set your USB/SERIAL terminal in order to let it send automatically CR/LF (carriage return+line feed) when you press ENTER.
 * while the RP2040 is connected to the pc with the USB cable, connect this serial terminal to the serial port from the RP2040
-* when the RP2040 start (or pressing the reset button), press Enter and it will display the current configuration.
+* when the RP2040 start (or pressing the reset button), press just Enter and it will display the current configuration.
 * to list all the commands, send ?.
 * if you want to change some parameters, fill in the command (code=value) and press the enter.
 * you can enter severals commands without repowering the device
+* to fill several command at once, use a ";" to separate several commands; press enter at the end.
 * Important note : when you enter usb commands to change parameters, they are not automatically applied.
 Most of the time, oXs will stop most functionalities.
 You have to save the changes using the SAVE command and then make a power off/on.
+* with the DUMP command, you can get a list of most important parameters (not failsafe, mpu offsets nor sequencers) in a format that allows easy copy/paste/edit.
+This is an easy way to copy parameters from one oXs device to another one.

 Developers can change the firmware, compile and flash it with VScode and Rapsberry SDK tools.
 An easy way to install those tools is to follow the tutorials provided by Rapsberry.
-In particular for Windows there is currently an installer.
-See : https://github.com/raspberrypi/pico-setup-windows/blob/master/docs/tutorial.md
+For Windows there was an installer.
+See : https://github.com/raspberrypi/pico-setup-windows/blob/master/docs/tutorial.md Still I think the best way currently would first to install Visual Studio Code (VS Code).
+There are many tuto on theweb.
+And then to install (inside VS Code) the extension named "Raspberry Pi Pico"

 Once the tools are installed, copy all files provided on github on you PC (keeping the same structure).
 Open VScode and then select menu "File" + item "Open Folder".
 Select the folder where you copied the files.